melissaharijanto/pink-unicorn/README.md

 We really appreciate contributions to enhance Classroom360 to make it even more powerful and user-friendly.
 Simply fork this repo and unleash your creative power!🚀

 ## License
 It is free!
-Use it however you like, as long as it is for greater good🫶🏿.
+Use it however you like, as long as it is for the greater good🫶🏿.

 ## Acknowledgements
 Classroom360 would not have been possible without the support and inspiration from the following sources: